chauhang/uber-prof/hpc-cluster-setup/v3/README.md

 ## Create a IAM user account

-Create an IAM user account with programmatic credentials and assign the AWS Managed Policy `AmazonEC2ReadOnlyAccess`
+Create an IAM user account with programmatic credentials and assign the AWS Managed Policy `AmazonEC2ReadOnlyAccess`, `AmazonS3ReadOnlyAccess`, `CloudWatchLogsReadOnlyAccess`

 ## Modify the prometheus.yaml